Aller au contenu

 Consult at Clinique Omicron

-Clinique Omicron physicians evaluate patients with symptoms suggestive of pulmonary embolism (unexplained shortness of breath, chest pain, tachycardia), apply validated diagnostic algorithms (Wells score, D-dimers, CT angiography referral), initiate anticoagulation, and provide outpatient follow-up for low-risk pulmonary embolisms treated at home.
-Post-pulmonary embolism follow-up, including monitoring for chronic thromboembolic pulmonary hypertension and determining optimal anticoagulation duration, is coordinated with pulmonology and internal medicine teams.
+Clinique Omicron physicians evaluate patients presenting with symptoms suggestive of pulmonary embolism (unexplained shortness of breath, chest pain, tachycardia), apply validated diagnostic algorithms (Wells score, D-dimers, CT angiography referral), initiate anticoagulation, and provide outpatient follow-up for low-risk PEs treated at home.
+Post-PE follow-up, including monitoring for CTEPH and optimal anticoagulation duration, is coordinated with the pulmonology and internal medicine teams.
 Consultations are available at our service points in Quebec and via telemedicine.
-To make an appointment, visit cliniqueomicron.ca.
+To book an appointment, visit cliniqueomicron.ca.

 Omicron Clinic